1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 4. Current: the is from March 2016 to May 2016 which is not current.
 5. Cited: citation is unknown.

+# Prepare
+Excel is used to merge the various data set and clean it. especially the small data set. some dataset has millions of  rows which will be analyzed in Bigquery

 # Data preparation process
 **Power query in Excel to merge data**
 I used MS Excel for a small dataset. like hourly_steps, hourly_intenseties, and hourly_calories and merged them using power query to create a new sheet hourly_activity. <br>